 The candidate needs to produce following critical evidence(s) in order to be competent in this competency standard:

-Submit screenshots of the completed Facebook Page, Instagram Business or Creator Account profiles and Linkedin Company Page and Showcase page.
+Submit screenshots of the completed Facebook Page, Instagram Business or Creator Account profiles and LinkedIn Company Page and Showcase page.

-Submit screenshot of created linkedin group and joining of any given linkedin group for freelancers.
+Submit screenshot of created LinkedIn group and joining of any given LinkedIn group for freelancers.

 Submit sample posts showcasing the 20 relevant jobs, projects, or posts on these platforms, with evidence of gradual posting over 20 days.